craigbarnes/dte/docs/dte.md

 :   List of files currently open in a dte process (if the [`lock-files`]
     option is enabled).

+# Standard Input

+If [`stdin`] isn't the [controlling terminal] at startup, the editor will attempt to read from it (until [end-of-file]) and populate a buffer with its contents.

+# Standard Output

+If [`stdout`] isn't the [controlling terminal] at startup, a special buffer will be opened for it.
+When the editor exits, the most recent contents of this buffer will then be written to the corresponding file descriptor.

+If buffers are to be created for both `stdin` and `stdout` (as described above), they will instead be merged into a single buffer that is both populated at startup and written out at exit (see ["examples"] below).

+# Standard Error

+[`stderr`] is used only for diagnostic messages.

 # Exit Status

 `0`